Beetles belong to the order Coleoptera, the largest insect group worldwide.

 There are over 2,600 species of tiger beetles in this division, and they can be distinguished by their long, curved jaws and metallic shells.

-The fact that tiger beetles can run up to 5.5 mph while hunting is another amazing characteristic.
+Tiger beetles can run up to 5.5 mph while hunting, which is another amazing characteristic.

 These types of beetles in North America can remove insects smaller than them so they can eat on them; they are between 10 and 20 mm long.